systemizer/momonitor/docs/index.rst

 Types of Checks
 ---------------

+One of the great advantages of Momonitor is the ability to add many different types of checks.
+We have already implemented several checks to demonstrate this fact:

 * | **Simple Check**
-  | Check a single URL endpoint and report whether the response was a 200 or 500
+  | Check a single URL endpoint and report whether the response had a 200 or a non-200 status code.
 * | **Umpire Check**
-  | Umpire Checks allows to put minimum and maximum threholds on Graphite data.
+  | Umpire Checks allow you to put a minimum and maximum threshold on Graphite data.
 Umpire checks require an `Umpire <https://github.com/heroku/umpire>`_ Server and `Graphite <http://graphite.wikidot.com/>`_ Server.
 To integrate with Momonitor...

 ::